Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 // ...
 ```

-Once we have found an include statement, we want to find the line number that the inclusion happened on.
+Once we have found an include statement, we want to find the line number that the inclusion happens on.
 That line number becomes the end line of our topmost/backmost chunk.
 Since we know the number of lines the topmost chunk covers, we can add that quantity to the number of lines that are excluded from the next chunk that covers the same source file.

 ```cpp
 // Handle any includes that show up within the included content and replace